-Arming Mother Nature: The Birth of Catastrophic Environmentalism is a book that challenges us to consider how much our views of global environmental change come from collaboration between scientists and the military as they planned to fight, and to survive, a third world war.
+Arming Mother Nature: The Birth of Catastrophic Environmentalism, the winner of two major book prizes, challenges us to consider how much our views of global environmental change come from collaboration between scientists and the military as they planned to fight, and to survive, a third world war.
 His previous book, Poison in the Well: Radioactive Waste in the Oceans at the Dawn of the Nuclear Age, was the first international history of one of the least-understood environmental controversies of the twentieth century.
 An earlier book, Oceanographers and the Cold War, explores the reasons for the explosive growth of the marine sciences after World War II.

 Hamblin is researching and writing a book about the global promotion of nuclear “solutions,” especially in the developing world, from 1945 to the present.
 This history is drawn from archival work at the International Atomic Energy Agency and many other sources.
 It will draw attention to unfamiliar linkages, such as those among environmental rhetoric, nuclear technology, petroleum interests, and arms deals.
 His essay in Diplomatic History on the nuclearization Iran is representative of the project’s aims, as is an earlier essay on conflict between IAEA and FAO published in History and Technology.